Cabo Verde

 • S. João (Brava)

-Despite some writings mentioning the presence of Phoenicians, Moors, and Africans, Cape Verde was an uninhabited archipelago until the arrival of the Portuguese, with "only pigeons and birds of strange sorts, and a great abundance of fish."
+Despite some writings mentioning the presence of Phoenicians, Moors, and Africans, Cabo Verde was an uninhabited archipelago until the arrival of the Portuguese, with "only pigeons and birds of strange sorts, and a great abundance of fish."

 In 1462, the settlement of Santiago began, with Ribeira Grande - currently known as Cidade Velha - as the capital at the time, and it became the first European city founded in West Africa.